thermalogic/RustSEUIF97/README.md

 [![DOI](https://zenodo.org/badge/110833324.svg)](https://zenodo.org/badge/latestdoi/110833324)

-IF97 is the high-speed shared library of IAPWS-IF97.
+IF97 is the high-speed package of IAPWS-IF97 in Rust.
 It is suitable for computation-intensive calculations，such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

-Through the high-speed library, the results of the IAPWS-IF97 are accurately produced at about 3x speed-up compared to the repeated squaring method for fast computation of integer powers, 10x speed-up compared to  the `math.pow()` of the C standard library.
+Through the high-speed packagey, the results of the IAPWS-IF97 are accurately produced at about 5~8x speed-up compared to  the `powi()` of the Rust standard library.

 The following input pairs are implemented:

 ```